Post and photographs by Carolyn Eddie. Additional Photographs by the always fabulous Kate Stoupas

 until you come to the Amelia Gardens.
 And stop to admire the fantastic view.
 The Amelie Gardens to one side were a gift from the A.P.Møller Foundation as was the new Opera House which you can across the water on the other side.
 Together with the Marble Church and Amelienborg, the royal residences, they form an axis which is truly spectacular.

 Totally in keeping with the Danish character of openness and trust it is possible to walk right into the central square of Amelienborg.
-Admire all four royal palaces and make sure to take a look at the incredibly expensive statue of Frederick 5th which lies in the center.
+Admire all four royal palaces, and make sure to take a look at the incredibly expensive statue of Frederick 5th which lies in the center.
 Changing of the guards takes place every day at noon and it is not unusual to catch a glimpse of Queen Margarethe 2nd or one of the royal family as they pop in and out.

-By now you have earned a well deserved rest and the colorful cafes and bars of Nyhavn are a perfect place to hygge watch the world go by.
+By now you have earned a well deserved rest and the colorful cafes and bars of Nyhavn are a perfect place to hygge and watch the world go by.
 From here you can continue to visit Christianborg with its royal stables and kitchens.
 Christianborg was the official royal residence until a fire destroyed it in 1794.
-At that time the royal family moved to Amelienborg.
+At that time, the royal family moved to Amelienborg.
 Christianborg was rebuilt, not once, but twice but that is another story.
 By this time, however, the King decided he preferred Amelienborg.
 Now, the royal family only use Christianborg for state receptions and it is has become home to the Danish Parliament, the Danish Prime Minister’s Office and the Supreme Court of Denmark.

-The other option is a little bit of shopping.
+Anther option is a little bit of shopping.
 Nyhavn leads up to Kongons Nytorv,or the Kings New Square.
 Here you will find the department store Magasin in the Hotel du Nord building.
 There is also the upmarket Hotel D’Angleterre, where anyone is who anyone stays whilst visiting Copenhagen.
 Kongons Nytorv is also the start of the longest pedestrian shopping streets in Europe, Strøget.
 Danish designers, flag-ship stores and budget friends shops snuggle together.
 Be sure to pop into Royal Copenhagen if only to gasp at the prices of the world’s most expensive dinner service Flora Danica.
 Wander around George Jenson’s silver shop.
 Then breath in the rarified air while admiring all the designer furniture and lights in my own favorite store, Illums Bolighus.

-The list of fun places to visit really is endless but two of my favorite places need a mention.
+The list of fun places to visit really is endless but three of my favorite places need a mention.
 The Glyptotek, in my mind a mini Metropolitan Museum of Modern Art, is well worth a visit.
 The architecture of the building, especially the new addition designed by architects Henning Larsen, is as stunning as the collections.
 It also has a great little cafe, housed in a light filled Palm Court.
 Open Tuesday to Sunday 11am-6pm, entrance is free on Tuesdays.
 The Glyptotek is closed on Mondays.

 When the weather is warmer, you can go up onto roof.
 The view, and a roof top bar totally justifies my annual membership.